Our French Immersion Program

 Contact the school Principal for more information.

-The Durham District School Board has developed a reference guide for parents of French Immersion students to assist parents during the first few years of their child's education.
+The Rainbow District School Board has developed a reference guide for parents of French Immersion students to assist parents during the first few years of their child's education.
 It provides an easy language reference and a way for both students and parents to become more proficient in French.